-Secondly, the authorising officer must be satisfied that the suspected criminal activity to which the investigation relates would have taken place without the involvement of law enforcement officials.
+Secondly, the authorising officer must be satisfied that the 'person targeted' (as defined) by the operation is likely to commit an offence against section 233B of the Customs Act 1901 (or an associated offence) whether or not the operation takes place.
 This is to ensure that certificates are not issued to allow law enforcement officials to 'manufacture' crime - to entrap citizens who otherwise would not have been involved in the commission of offences involving narcotic goods.